Dr. Joseph Ben Prestel

 “Hierarchies of Happiness: Railway Infrastructure and Suburban Subject Formation in Berlin and Cairo around 1900.”
 City: Analysis of Urban Trends, Culture, Theory, Policy, Action 19: 322-331.

 “Die Reform der Stadtmänner: Urbaner Wandel und Körperpolitik in Kairo am Ende des 19.
 Jahrhunderts.”
-Body Politics: Zeitschrift für Körpergeschichte 1: 323-346.Other publications:
+Body Politics: Zeitschrift für Körpergeschichte 1: 323-346.Contributions in the Media:

 Book review of In Quest of Justice: Islamic Law and Forensic Medicine in Modern Egypt by Khaled Fahmy.
 The American Historical Review 125: 1118-1119.